 A “Professional Member” is another phrase for an industry related product supplier.
 Examples of these would be windscreens, adhesives, tool suppliers, etc. These members are not eligible to vote on industry related affairs, however unlike an Associate Member they can nominate representatives on the committee so they do have more privileges.

 As a condition the “Professional Members” must meet the eligibility standards as agreed to by the Executive Committee.
 This is an interesting condition since there is no mention of “Australian Standards”, only “Committee Standards”.
-What’s more, the persons most qualified to judge the quality of a product is the end user, the Associate Members (Technicians).
-However it appears that those opinions are excluded.
+Further, the persons most qualified to judge the quality of a product is the end user, the Associate Members (Technicians).
+However it appears that these opinions are excluded.

 So we have a situation were product standards are to be authorised by executives who are unqualified and inexperienced to pass judgement.
-Furthermore Associate Members are excluded from this decision making altogether.
+In addition, Associate Members are excluded from this decision making altogether.

 As technicians we know first hand how the market has been flooded with sub standard products in recent years.
 If we are serious about “lifting standards” these decisions should not be left in the hands of those who may have a conflict of interest.